The 15 Best Apps to Install on Amazon Fire TV or Fire Stick

 Unlike Euronews, it does not offer live TV.
 Instead, it aggregates clips from hundreds of reputable online sources to deliver videos about the topics you’re interested in.
 The more you watch the app and rate the videos and topics it shows you, the more it learns about which sources you enjoy and which subjects you care about.

 Televisions aren’t only for watching stuff.
 They’re also for listening to stuff.

 One of the best ways to fill your ears with music is to install TuneIn Radio.
 Although Spotify also offers an Amazon Fire app, you need to have a premium membership.
 TuneIn Radio is entirely free for all users.

-As you probably already know, TuneIn provides access to 100,000 radio stations from around the world, along with four million on-demand programs.
+TuneIn provides access to 100,000 radio stations from around the world, along with millions of on-demand programs.

-- Often apps that give access to illegal content need a third-party video player to display their content.
+- Third-party apps that access video content often need a third-party video player to display their content.

 - You can use VLC to watch content saved on another local device using your home network.

-As we hope this article illustrates, the Fire devices offer so many apps across such a broad range of categories that’ll you’ll never be stuck for something to watch or listen to, even after you cancel your cable TV plan.
+The Amazon Fire TV and Fire Stick have helped turn cord cutting from a trend into a phenomenon.
+Fire TV devices now offer so many apps across such a broad range of categories that you’ll never be stuck for something to watch or listen to, even if you cancel your cable TV plan.

 If you want even more suggestions, check out our list of the essential Amazon Fire Stick channels .